Editorial by Industrial Quick Search

 Ways to narrow down a supplier list

-By studying the list of potential manufacturers, a short list of candidates to contact regarding assisting in producing your product is available.
-The search results page offers the option to request a quote, a button to the right of each company‘s name.
-To assist in completing the quote, a convenient pop up allows you to select the company you wish to contact and space for you to supply your information and a brief description of your project.
+Reviewing the list of potential manufacturers will help you create a shortlist of candidates to approach for producing your product.
+On the search results page, you can request a quote by clicking the button next to each company's name.
+A convenient popup will appear, allowing you to choose the company you wish to contact and providing fields for you to enter your information and a brief description of your project.

 The tools of IQS Directory streamline the search for companies that meet the requirements of a job as well as providing valuable information regarding manufacturing practices.
 As the leader in OEM directories, IQS provides the highest quality service and information to help producers and their customers connect.